mxagar/data_science_udacity/01_Intro_Data_Science/DSND_Introduction.md

 These are my personal notes taken while following the [Udacity Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).

-The Nanodegree asssumes basic data analysis skills with python libraries (pandas, numpy, matplotlib, sklearn, etc.) and has 5 modules that build up on those skills:
+The Nanodegree assumes basic data analysis skills with python libraries (pandas, numpy, matplotlib, sklearn, etc.) and has 5 modules that build up on those skills:

 1. Introduction to Data Science
 2. Software Engineering